 This website comes out of Noam Chomsky's work on education and the Role of the Educational System.
 See also: Noam Chomsky on the U.S. Public Education System (specifically addressing the University of California) and Noam Chomsky on Propaganda and Bias in the Media.

 News reports abound in The New York Times, Los Angeles Times and other major newspapers on how our nation's top universities admit their students, for good reason.
 In stark contrast, there are no reports on how these top universities kick their students out, also for good reason: a story that draws such clear parallels between the abuse of power revealed in the Catholic Church scandals and UCLA (currently marketing itself as "the most popular campus in the nation") that it threatens to expose how the most powerful public university system in the U.S. actually operates—in striking contrast to the quasi-religious "UCLA brand" it uses to market itself worldwide.
 I see no other way to explain why no one in the University of California is being held accountable for these facts and these UCLA faculty statements in the story of this student expulsion from UCLA.
-(This story would also tell how I got these UCLA faculty statements some ten years [!] after my dismissal from a Ph.D. program in the UCLA Graduate School of Education & Information Studies, and these statements have been brought out of my private e-mail exchanges with these UCLA faculty members.)
+(This story would also tell how I got these UCLA faculty statements some ten years [!] after my dismissal from a Ph.D. program in the UCLA Graduate School of Education & Information Studies.)

 Coincidentally, this story is now quite timely thanks to the ongoing #MeToo movement, as it contains some of the same reasons for why many women waited decades before coming forth with their own stories of abuse by men and women in positions of immense institutionalized power.